 In between assistants, we will be providing therapy via private pay or through your insurance.

 We are in network with Medicaid and Medicare.
-We are pending with BCBS and are out of network providers with other commercial insurances.

 During the intake process, you will be able to speak directly to our billing department to determine eligibility and cost.